emmanuel-arch/Data-Engineering-AWS/README.md

 2. **Data Ingestion from APIs**: Utilize AWS Lambda for serverless data extraction from REST APIs, ideal for lightweight compute tasks.
 3. **Efficient Data Staging**: Use AWS Simple Storage Service (S3) as an intermediary for staging ingested data.
 4. **Data Storage in AWS RDS**: Establish a simple Postgres-based data warehouse using AWS RDS to enable efficient querying and storage of data.
-5. **Data Visualization**: Use draw.io to visualize the data pipeline, showcasing how data is processed from source to insights.
+5. **Data Visualization**: Use Lucidchart to visualize the data pipeline, showcasing how data is processed from source to insights.

 ---